dilungasr/vue3-br/README.md

 > ## Installation

+Make sure Vue 3 is installed on your machine before any extra steps!
-Run the following commands in your existing vue project to add the package.
+Then run the following commands in your existing vue project to add the package.

 ```sh
 yarn add vue3-br